dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Application/ReadMe.Application.md

 Application layer contains:

-- Abstractions/Contracts/Interfaces
+- Abstractions/Interfaces
 - Application Services/Handlers
 - Commands, Queries and Events + Validators
-- Exceptions
-- Models (DTOs)
-- Mappers
+- Responses (sometimes called DTOs or Dtos)
+- Mappers (do not use AutoMapper, use custom made mappers instead like in this project)
-- Behaviors
+- Pipelines

 ## Validators